 Susan was the Director of Health Promotion and assistant professor in the School of Medicine at the University of Virginia for many years.
 She was also a consultant with the American College Health Association, in collaboration with the Centers for Disease Control, providing HIV/AIDS education training for college health professionals across the United States.
 After moving to the Pacific Northwest in 2000, Susan founded Washington Wellness Associates.
 The company re-branded as susantate.org in 2013.

-A licensed black belt Nia teacher, Nia Moving to Heal instructor, and Nia 5 Stages of Self-Healing teacher, Susan completed all of her Nia intensive training with The Nia Technique co-creators Debbie Rosas and Carlos AyaRosas and has taught thousands of classes since she began teaching Nia in 1999.
+A licensed black belt Nia teacher, a member of the Nia Moving to Heal master teaching faculty, and Nia 5 Stages of Self-Healing teacher, Susan completed all of her Nia intensive training with The Nia Technique co-creators Debbie Rosas and Carlos AyaRosas and has taught thousands of classes since she began teaching Nia in 1999.
 She teaches Nia for the Emily Couric Clinical Cancer Center at the University of Virginia and also teaches internationally.

 As an author, Nia teacher, heart-centered life coach, wedding officiant, and speaker, Susan is passionate about creating and inspiring individual, community, and global wellness.
 She lives in Charlottesville, Virginia.

 Earlysville, VA 22936